gerardopg53/magic-card-library/README.md

     - Cory's project0 can be found at https://github.com/corith/project0.

 ## Usage
-    - Once the web application is running, it can be accessed at *localhost:4200*.
+    - Once the web application is running, it can be accessed at localhost:4200.
-    - Create an account in the *Home* page.
+    - Create an account in the Home page.
-    - Log in to your account in the *Log In* page.
+    - Log in to your account in the Log In page.
-    - Add a spell card in the *Add Card* page.
+    - Add a spell card in the Add Card page.
-    - View your created cards in the *view Cards* page.
+    - View your created cards in the Your Spells page.
-    - Log out with the *Log Out* button.
+    - Log out with the Log Out button.

 ## License
 This  project is provided as open source via the MIT License.
 Copyright (c) 2020 Gerardo Perez